LaxarJS/laxar/docs/concepts.md

 The flow defines _URL patterns_ that may be used to navigate to the pages of an application, and _relations between pages_.
 It is comparable to the routing mechanisms found in many MVC web frameworks.
-Also, it defines semantic relations between pages, such as what is considered the _next_ page for a given page in the application.
+Also, the flow defines semantic relations between pages, such as what is considered the _next_ page from a given page in the application.

 ### Themes